 , herpes virinae, hundreds of Millions of years with us, immune system suppresses but never got rid of, herpes even in fish, EBV between 40 and 100 Myears where some pathogenicity is left over, VZV (Zoster)/microbleeds, BBB breach, CCSVI and heavy metal industry, hypoperfusion weakens immunity nasopharynx, viral spread/meninges, brain is not immune privileged, viral tolerance of immune system

-4. permissible cells got infected, innate immunity and SNPs and MAVS, intracellular interferon and cytokines antiviral mechanisms, MAVS triggers NF-KB, NF-KB controls T cell differentiation and mobilizes specialized T cells, first peak in graph age of onset CIS/RR, SNPs in X-chromosome and gender bias, SNPs in Japanese population [post script: early role of ROS in active MS lesions ]
+3. where BBB breach endothelial cells get virally infected in particular MBP/OPC (fast dividing cells, virus learned to go there because it helps virus replication), innate immunity and SNPs and MAVS, intracellular interferon and cytokines antiviral mechanisms, MAVS triggers NF-KB, NF-KB controls T cell differentiation and mobilizes specialized T cells, first peak in graph age of onset CIS/RR, demyelination MBP/OPCs, mechanism repeats itself [in my case every 8-9 years] after period of low immunity, SNPs in X-chromosome and gender bias, SNPs in Japanese population [post script: early role of ROS in active MS lesions]

 : neurological trauma and ATP depletion causes stimulation of synaptic neurons, this increases levels of nitric oxide, two distinct positive feedback mechanisms stimulate NDMA receptor activity establishing vicious cycle of oxidative stress, via iNOS to increased NO and peroxynitrite, the longest nerve paths (legs, feet) show most weakness and exhibit earliest and most spasticity, the limps with most neurological trauma shows most progression, vanilloid receptor and temperature effects